apache/mesos/docs/gpu-support.md

 Mesos.
 We then show an example of setting up and running an example test cluster that launches tasks both with and without docker containers.
-Finally, we conclude with a step-by-step guide of how to install any necessary nvidia GPU drivers on your machine.
+Finally, we conclude with a step-by-step guide of how to install any necessary Nvidia GPU drivers on your machine.

 ## Agent Flags
 The following isolation flags are required to enable Nvidia GPU